zenangst/MarvinXcode/README.md

 - Select Word Above
 - Select Word Below
 - Sort lines

-As an added bonus, Marvin also magically cleans up whitespace on save.
+As an added bonus, on save, Marvin also

+- Magically cleans up whitespace on save.
+- Adds a LF at the end of the document

 #### Install via Alcatraz